PascalBod/ExpLoRerD2D/README.md

 ![GUI](doc/ui.png)

+The top scrolling area displays commands sent to / received from the RN2483 LoRa module.

+The bottom scrolling area displays informational messages.

 ### Using a jar file

 To generate a jar file containing the application, use **Export... / Java / Runnable JAR file**.